ogradyc01/GoldenCheetah/ChartTypes_Rides.md

 ![Ride Details - Workout Settings] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/Ride_Details-Workout-Config.jpg)

-Important to know is: The sequence of the 'Tab's on the 'Details' screen and the sequence of the fields per 'Tab' is exactly the sequence of the field and tabs in the configuration.
-When adding a field to the configuration, GoldenCheetah needs a few seconds to re-check / adjust it's internal structures and to re-create the screens (by adding the new field).
+_Note: The sequence of the 'Tab's on the 'Details' screen and the sequence of the fields per 'Tab' is exactly the sequence of the field and tabs in the configuration.
+When adding a field to the configuration, GoldenCheetah needs a few seconds to re-check / adjust it's internal structures and to re-create the screens (by adding the new field)._

 _Note: GoldenCheetah comes with a set of field preferences, which already contain a number of additional fields for ride specific data, as well as a proposal on fields for the 'Metric' tab.
 Since for some of these field specific logic is implemented in GoldenCheetah, it is NOT recommended to remove any of the pre-defined fields, as it might cause unexpected behavior._